TheHive-Project/TheHiveDocs/migration-guide.md

 docker-compose to link TheHive, ElasticSearch and Cortex dockers.
 For more information, see the [Installation Guide](installation/install-guide.md) for reference.

-TheHive configuration is located at /etc/thehive/application.conf for all packages.
-If you use docker package you must update its location (previously was /opt/docker/conf/application.conf).
+TheHive configuration is located in `/etc/thehive/application.conf` for all packages.
+If you use docker package you must update its location (previously was `/opt/docker/conf/application.conf`).